Source code for dagger.mod._module

 except ValueError as e:

-msg = f"Unable to decode parent value `{parent_json}`: {e}"
+msg = "Unable to decode the parent object's state"

-raise FatalError(msg) from e
+raise InvalidInputError(msg, extra=extra) from e

 inputs = {}